JawnyMcPhearson/Ranch-De-Caniche/README.md

-*"Sit down, shut up and relax!"*

-Located along the Senora Road in Vinewood Hills, situates a ranch previously owned by Martin Madrazo.

-'Ranch De Caniche' translates from French to 'Poodle Ranch'

-This resource is for FiveM usage with the understanding that you will not edit or reupload elsewhere.
+This resource is for FiveM usage with the understanding that you will not modify, sell or reupload elsewhere without my permission.

 It is to work alongside [[pmms](https://github.com/kibook/pmms)] for playing content on the cinema screen, as well as [[fivem-scenarios](https://github.com/kibook/fivem-scenarios)] for interacting with scenarios around the world, including the cinema seats.